RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Results

 \para{Scene Flow} The results for scene flow are in~\cref{tab:results_sf}, and include optical flow and target frame disparity predictions for M-FUSE and RAFT-3D.
 M-FUSE generally produces more robust optical flow across corruptions with a lower average $R^c_\text{EPE}$ than RAFT-3D.
-But both methods suffer significant performance losses for severe weather like rain and noise-based corruptions, \eg impulse noise.
+But both methods suffer significant performance losses for severe weather like rain and noise-based corruptions, \emph{e.g.\ }impulse noise.
 Interestingly, their robustness does not improve compared to conventional optical flow models.
 Noise and weather corruptions remain a challenge for Disparity 2 predictions.
 Here, RAFT-3D consistently achieves lower robustness scores compared to M-FUSE, but conditions like impulse noise or rain still notably affect disparity predictions.
 Overall, both models have limited robustness, but temporal consistency may contribute to lower robustness scores under several corruption types.

-\para{Stereo} The results of the stereo disparity estimations are presented in~\cref{tab:results_stereo}.
+\para{Stereo} Results of stereo disparity estimations are presented in~\cref{tab:results_stereo}.
 The effect of the different corruptions on the performance is significant, with noise and weather-based corruptions leading to the largest errors, especially for GANet and LEAStereo.
 In particular, Gaussian and impulse noise introduce extremely large errors, highlighting the sensitivity of stereo models to pixel-level noise.
-Blur distortions, especially zoom blur, also have a severe impact on all models, with high 1px and D1 errors.
+Blur distortions, especially zoom blur, also have a severe impact on all models.
 In contrast, color-based distortions generally yield smaller errors.
-RAFT-Stereo shows stronger resilience across most corruption groups, performing better on color and noise based corruption than other models.
-However, it also struggles with noise and severe weather effects such as rain and snow.
+RAFT-Stereo shows stronger resilience across most corruption groups, performing better on color and noise based corruption than other models, but also struggles with noise and severe weather effects such as rain and snow.